Kubernetes Settings (Advanced Settings)

 Default: Off

-What It Does: Activates the default node pool—a set of nodes managed automatically by the system—to simplify node management.
+3. Default Node Pool: Activates the default node pool—a set of nodes managed automatically by the system—to simplify node management.

 Default: On

-What It Does: Distributes your default node pool across multiple availability zones, thereby improving fault tolerance.
+4. Multi-AZ Default Node Pool : Distributes your default node pool across multiple availability zones, thereby improving fault tolerance.

 Visibility: Appears only if the default node pool is enabled.